 4. Check the Lab Reports for the CBD Wax

-Since the CBD industry is still largely unregulated, consumers can’t count on government oversight to ensure that the CBD they use is safe.
-Therefore, it’s up to CBD producers themselves to police themselves and prove that their products are safe for consumption, and the best way to do so is by publishing the results of third-party lab testing.
+It’s largely up to CBD producers to police themselves and prove that their products are safe for consumption, and the best way to do so is by publishing the results of third-party lab testing.

 By hiring an independent lab to test its products, a CBD producer can eliminate any suggestion that nepotism or favoritism might have influenced its lab results.
 If a CBD company doesn’t offer lab testing information, take this as a sign that the brand has something to hide.
 There’s no reason to make it hard for consumers to learn more about your products unless you’re cutting corners or otherwise producing subpar products.

 Here at CBDfx, we provide up-to-date lab testing information on every CBD product we offer.
 It isn’t enough to simply test the CBD that goes into your products; to prove to consumers that you’re providing exactly the amount of CBD that you advertise, it’s also necessary to test the concentration of CBD present in your end products.